 It is possible for a table to have two, or more, key fields per record, and occasionally this is necessary (as in a table of merchandise orders).
 But the uniqueness should then depend on the entire set of key fields (a composite key), not just one, because otherwise it will be possible to have duplicate data in the table, and this is a major no-no. (This is basically the second normal form.)
 Duplicate info wastes space, and can confuse query results.
 If any of the fields’ data don’t depend on the whole key (multiple fields), they should be in another table.

-The third of the normal forms is a little more complicated to explain, but the point is simple: Redundant information should be in a separate table.
+The third of the normal forms is a little more complicated to explain.
+But the point is simple: Redundant information should be in a separate table.
 One situation in the real world has to do with employee databases including health plan info.
-There’ll be a number or letter indicating which plan someone is on, and then in the next field, the name of the plan.
+There’ll be a number or letter indicating which plan someone is on.
+Then, in the next field, the name of the plan.
 But if these are the same each time, why not use just the letter in the employee table, and put the detailed information in another table?
 It reduces the amount of typing someone has to do, and simplifies the table in question.

 One piece of info per field; one key field per table where possible, and use all the key fields for ID if not; split off redundant data to another table, which also offers easier changes to some kinds of data.
 Those are the essentials of the normal forms.
-There’re other data models, and other operating ideas, but since Access is so commonly used, understanding how to make it run better is good.
+There are other data models, and other operating ideas.
+But since Access is so common, understanding how to make it run better is good.